 From eight months of age, most babies can learn to put their own dummy in.
 This can be good if your baby needs a dummy to fall asleep, or needs your help to replace the dummy when it falls out during the night.

 - When you put your baby to bed, put her hand onto the dummy.
 Then guide the dummy into her mouth.

 - Every time you have to replace the dummy, make sure you put your baby’s hand onto the dummy.
 Then guide the dummy into his mouth, making sure he keeps a hand on it.

-It can take 3-4 nights or longer for babies to learn how to replace the dummy by themselves.
+It can take 3-4 nights or longer for babies to learn how to put the dummy back by themselves.

 Giving up the dummy